meepoSenpai/catch-my-bus-python/README.md

 ###Changing the Bus-Stop

-As of now, to change the bus stop you will have to modify the link in the fetch_station.py file as follows:
+In line 16 of CatchMy.py you will have to change the String argument passed to the get_departure_list method of the fetch_station module.

-http://widgets.vvo-online.de/abfahrtsmonitor/Abfahrten.do?ort=Dresden&hst= {NAME OF MY STATION} &vz=

-and simply hope that the results will be what you've wished for.

 ###Screenshot